Microsoft ERP : An Unbiased Review of Microsoft Dynamics 365

 Selecting the right partner can make all the difference between ERP implementation failure and success.
 For Microsoft, it often comes down to these factors:

-It is important to choose a partner who has a detailed plan of attack for the implementation.
-Ask them about their overall methodology and what kind of tools they will be using for project tracking and oversight.
-You will want to work with a partner that is efficient and organized — and one that has experience with these types of projects.
+It is important to choose a partner with a detailed plan of attack for the implementation.
+Ask them about their overall methodology and the tools they will use for project tracking and oversight.
+You want to work with a partner who is efficient, organized, and has experience with businesses like yours.

 Bigger Isn’t Always Better

-When looking for a Microsoft consultant, don’t assume that a big company will automatically be the better option over a small one.
-Dealing with a larger company you may find that there is more machinery getting in the way of communication when you have a problem.
-To request assistance, you might have to go through an automated phone or ticket system before you get to a live person.
-Smaller firms can offer a more personalized experience, such as a direct line with your own consultant so that you can send them an individual email or call them directly.
+When looking for a Microsoft consultant, don’t assume that firm size equates to quality or experience.
+Larger companies may have more obstacles in the way of communication when you must escalate a problem.
+To request assistance, you might have to go through an automated phone or ticket system before you get to a real person.
+Smaller firms can offer a more personalized experience, such as a direct line to your own consultant whom you can communicate with directly for support.

 Custom Solutions